threecolts/ScanzyBarcodeScannerSDKSampleReactNative/README.md

     }
 }
 ```
-* If there's error like 'Unable to load script.
-Make sure you're either running a Metro server (run 'react-native start') or that your bundle 'index.android.bundle' is packaged correctly for release.'
+* If there's an error like 'Unable to load script,' make sure you're either running a Metro server (run 'react-native start') or that your bundle 'index.android.bundle' is packaged correctly for release.
 Run the below script for each build in the root folder, and also make sure the assets folder has been created before running the script.
 ```
 npx react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle
 ```